avast/yaramod/docs/rtd/modifying_rulesets.rst

             }
         };

-This ``visit`` methods requires calling of a ``exchange_tokens`` method which deletes all Tokens that the original expression refered to.
-Then it extracts all tokens from the supplied new Expression and moves them to place where the original expression had its tokens stored.
+This ``visit`` methods requires calling of a ``exchange_tokens`` method which deletes all tokens that the original expression refered to.
+Then it extracts all tokens from the supplied new expression and moves them to place where the original expression had its tokens stored.

 In the third example we will show how to deal with a situation where we need to modify existing expression while keeping part of it's subexpressions.
-The following approach will let us use Yaramod Expression Builders to create new Expressions from existing expressions that are already used in our rule.
+The following approach will let us use Yaramod expression builders to create new expressions from existing expressions that are already used in our rule.

 Let's now assume that we need to modify each ``EqExpression`` in the expression syntax tree.
 We can do it by writing our own derived class of ``ModifyingVisitor``.
 The new class will override the ``visit(EqExpression* expr)`` method in the following manner: